LaSorsa & Associates Hired Driver SOP Agreement

 - Equipment – Review an appropriate checklist provided by the Agent.

-By entering mu information and signature below, I agree to be held accountable to this standard operating procedure for LaSorsa and Associates.
+By entering your information and signature below, you agree to be held accountable to this standard operating procedure for LaSorsa and Associates.